What is low bone density?

 Having a family history of osteoporosis, being thin, being white or Asian, getting limited physical activity, smoking, and drinking excessive amounts of alcohol also increase the risk for low bone density and, eventually, osteoporosis.

 What are the symptoms?

 Low bone density has no symptoms.
 You notice no pain or change as the bone becomes thinner, although the risk of breaking a bone increases as the bone becomes less dense.

 Low bone density is diagnosed with a bone density test, usually done to see whether you have osteoporosis.
 The most accurate test of bone density is dual-energy X-ray absorptiometry (DXA), although there are other methods.
 DXA is a form of X-ray that can detect as little as 2% of bone loss per year.
 A standard X-ray is not useful in diagnosing low bone density, because it is not sensitive enough to detect small amounts of bone loss or minor changes in bone density.
 See the topic Osteoporosis for more information on bone density testing.

 Osteoporosis Canada recommends that all women and men age 65 and older routinely have a bone density test to screen for osteoporosis.
 If you are at increased risk for fractures caused by osteoporosis, routine screening should begin sooner.footnote 1 Osteoporosis Canada recommends that you and your doctor check your fracture risk using a tool such as CAROC or FRAX to help decide whether you should be screened for osteoporosis.
 Talk to your doctor about your risk factors and when to start bone density screening.

 The Canadian Association of Radiologists and Osteoporosis Canada also have a tool to help predict your risk of having a fracture in the next 10 years.
-This tool is online at www.osteoporosis.ca.
+Go to www.osteoporosis.ca to see this tool.

 Things that increase risk include: